Get A Free Legal Consultation

 In the area of sexual abuse litigation, Brendan works tirelessly with victims to help secure the justice they deserve and is engaged in protracted sexual abuse litigation against Catholic dioceses and parishes across the country, including those in New York and California.
 He is currently tasked with supporting all incoming clients involved in sexual abuse litigation.

 “Our clients have suffered devastating injuries,” Brendan said.
 “They deserve a voice and they deserve justice.
 I am very proud of the work that we do to help them achieve that result.”

 Before joining the firm, Brendan worked as a law clerk for several judges, including Judge Robert Dowd, Missouri Court of Appeals, Eastern District; Judge Thomas Mummert, III, Eastern District of Missouri; and Judge G. Patrick Murphy, Southern District of Illinois.

-Brendan earned his J.D. from St. Louis University School of Law with a concentration in civil litigation skills.
-During law school, Brendan interned in SLU’s legal clinic, where he argued before the Missouri Court of Appeals for unemployment appeal cases.
+A St. Louis native, Brendan developed a deep respect for the law at an early age through his parents who are both attorneys.
+Brendan earned his J.D. from the Saint Louis University School of Law with a concentration in civil litigation.
+During law school, Brendan interned in the university’s legal clinic, where he argued before the Missouri Court of Appeals for unemployment appeal cases.

-He has a B.A. in English writing from DePauw University, where he also played football and baseball and was on the Dean’s list.
-A St. Louis native, Brendan developed a deep respect for the law at an early age, through his parents who are both attorneys.
+He has a B.A. in English writing from DePauw University, where he played football and baseball and was on the Dean’s List.